matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Google Cloud's operation suite is a multi cloud service.
 - You can use error reporting and cloud debugger to debug and troubleshoot your app in development and production.
-- Develop strong suite of performance tests to monitor your app performance as it evolves.
+- Develop a strong suite of performance tests to monitor your app performance as it evolves.
 - Identify service level indicators an objectives.
 - Setup dashboards with the four golder signals, latency, traffic, errors, and saturation.